programmfabrik/fylr-gitbook/for-system-administrators/configuration/fylr.example.yml.md

         # property.
 With this setting, fylr automatically retrieves and renews
         # an certificate for the domain of fylr.externalURL.
         letsEncrypt:
-          # email is used to register the certifcate with Let's Encrypt
+          # email is used to register the certificate with Let's Encrypt
-          email: emailer@fylr.io
+          email: you@example.com

           # forwardHttpAddr defines an address a http listener is started
           # to forward requests to fylr.services.webapp.addr (the port of the)
           # webserver.
 Typically you use ":80" for the forward http and ":443"
-          # for the main listener.
+          # for webapp.addr.
+          #forwardHttpAddr: "" # use port 443 for letsencrypt challenge_type=tls-alpn-01
-          forwardHttpAddr: ":80"
+          forwardHttpAddr: ":80" # use port 80 for letsencrpyt challenge_type=http-01

           # useStagingCA sets the staging server of Let's Encrypt which has a higher
           # quota than the production server.
 However, these certificates are for
           # testing purposes only.
 They are not signed for official use, so browser
           # will recognise them as being insecure.
           useStagingCA: false

+          # additionalDomains can be given to get additional certificates for the given
+          # domains.
+          # additionalDomains:
+          # - "www.database.de"

       # javascript files for the webapp
       path: ../easydb-webfrontend/build